On maximally oscillating perfect splines and some of their extremal properties: Maximally oscillating perfect -spline with given norm

-hence $C_n(\alpha) < C_n(\beta)$.
+Thus for all small enough $\alpha>0$ one has $\tau_n(\alpha) < \tau_n(\beta)$.
 However, the latter inequality implies that the difference $G_\beta - G_\alpha$ has $n$ separated zeros between oscillation points of $G_\beta$ and additional zero on the interval $(M_\beta,\infty)$ due to~\eqref{Gbeta>Galpha}.
 Using arguments similar to the proof of Lemma~\ref{l::partialC_AisWellDefined}, we obtain a contradiction.
 The lemma is proved.